-There also were material shortages given all this construction… as evidenced in the 1946 Aladdin Homes customer letter, above.
 I also swear I’ve read somewhere that there were prohibitions on building more than one indoor bathroom at some point… I need to find the source.

 Also, in terms of design, in this immediate postwar period, the “look” still tended to be similar to that of the late 1930s and wartime period.
 There had also been material shortages during the war, so manufacturers had put all their new-design work on hold.
 A good example: After the war, when Heywood Wakefield retooled its factories to again produce furniture, its Riviera line was really just the same, but with new handles, as the Rio line produced earlier.